Wyndham Lewis: Early work and development of Vorticism (1908–1915)

-In 1908, Lewis moved to London, where he would reside for much of his life.
-In 1909, he published his first work, accounts of his travels in Brittany, in Ford Madox Ford's The English Review.
+In 1908 Lewis moved to London, England, where he would reside for much of his life.
+In 1909 he published his first work, accounts of his travels in Brittany, in Ford Madox Ford's The English Review.
 He was a founding member of the Camden Town Group, which brought him into close contact with the Bloomsbury Group, particularly Roger Fry and Clive Bell, with whom he soon fell out.

-In 1912, Lewis exhibited his work at the second Postimpressionist exhibition: Cubo-Futurist illustrations to Timon of Athens and three major oil paintings.
-In 1912, he was commissioned to produce a decorative mural, a drop curtain, and more designs for The Cave of the Golden Calf, an avant-garde cabaret and nightclub on Heddon Street.
+In 1912 he exhibited his work at the second Post-Impressionist exhibition: Cubo-Futurist illustrations to Timon of Athens and three major oil paintings.
+In 1912 he was commissioned to produce a decorative mural, a drop curtain, and more designs for The Cave of the Golden Calf, an avant-garde nightclub and cabaret on Heddon Street.

-From 1913 to 1915, Lewis developed the style of geometric abstraction for which he is best known today, which his friend Ezra Pound dubbed "Vorticism".
+From 1913 to 1915 Lewis developed the style of geometric abstraction for which he is best known today, which his friend Ezra Pound dubbed "Vorticism".
 Lewis sought to combine the strong structure of Cubism, which he found was not "alive", with the liveliness of Futurist art, which lacked structure.
 The combination was a strikingly dramatic critique of modernity.
-In his early visual works, Lewis may have been influenced by Bergson's process philosophy.
+In his early visual works Lewis may have been influenced by Bergson's process philosophy.
 Though he was later savagely critical of Bergson, he admitted in a letter to Theodore Weiss (19 April 1949) that he "began by embracing his evolutionary system."
-Nietzsche was an equally important influence.
+The German philosopher Friedrich Nietzsche was an equally important influence.

 Lewis had a brief tenure at Roger Fry's Omega Workshops, but left after a quarrel with Fry over a commission to provide wall decorations for the Daily Mail Ideal Home Exhibition, which Lewis believed Fry had misappropriated.
 He and several other Omega artists started a competing workshop called the Rebel Art Centre.
-The Centre operated for only four months, but it gave birth to the Vorticist group and its publication, BLAST.
-In BLAST, Lewis formally expounded the Vorticist aesthetic in a manifesto, distinguishing it from other avant-garde practices.
+The Centre operated for only four months, but it gave birth to the Vorticist group and its publication, Blast.
+In Blast Lewis formally expounded the Vorticist aesthetic in a manifesto, distinguishing it from other avant-garde practices.
 He also wrote and published a play, Enemy of the Stars.
 It is a proto-absurdist, Expressionist drama.
-Lewis scholar Melania Terrazas identifies it as a precursor to the plays of Samuel Beckett.
+The Lewis scholar Melania Terrazas identifies it as a precursor to the plays of Samuel Beckett.